HallaSurvivor/Blog/index.md

 Quantum Algebra) and in Topos Theory (particularly in its application to various notions of _synthetic mathematics_ such as Homotopy Type Theory).

+In addition to my research, I'm committed to fostering diversity in mathematics, and have mentored several undergraduates and early graduate students.

 You might be interested in [my CV](/cv) or [my blog](/blog).
 You can read more about me [here](/about).